craftercms/docs/source/by-role/developer/common/local-dev-with-docker.rst

    |

    You can also use any Git client.
-Now, it will be available in your site in the Docker container.
+Now, it will be available in your project in the Docker container.
 Remember that whenever you edit directly in the filesystem instead of through Studio, you need to commit your changes to ensure they are properly reflected.

    Finally, let's check the ``home.groovy`` file from Studio to verify that changes we made from the host are reflected on Studio, by opening the file in Studio again: